angular/angular/aio/content/guide/testing-components-scenarios.md

 #### Import a feature module

-The `HeroDetailComponent` is part of the `HeroModule` [Feature Module](guide/feature-modules) that aggregates more of the interdependent pieces including the `SharedModule`.
+The `HeroDetailComponent` is part of the `HeroModule` [NgModule](guide/feature-modules) that aggregates more of the interdependent pieces including the `SharedModule`.
 Try a test configuration that imports the `HeroModule` like this one: